 5. During the annual yearly capacity auction network users shall be able to participate in one or several concurrent auctions in relation to each interconnection point in order to apply for standard capacity products.

 6. The capacity to be offered during the annual yearly capacity auction shall be equal to:

-A – B – C + D
+A – B – C + D + E – F

 Where: